falconry/falcon/docs/user/tutorial-asgi.rst

 Needless to say, our first Falcon+ASGI application could still be improved in numerous ways:

-* Make image store persistent and reusable across worker processes.
+* Make the image store persistent and reusable across worker processes.
   Maybe by using a database?
 * Improve error handling for malformed images.
 * Check how and when Pillow releases the GIL, and tune what is offloaded to a